daminixs/Winter-Supplement-Rules-Engine/README.md

 ### Integration with Winter Supplement Web App:

-* **Option 1: Integration with the Existing Web App** - Refer to the relevant section for detailed instructions.
+* **Option 1: Integration with the Existing Web App** - Refer to the [Integration with Existing Winter Supplement Web App](# integration-with-existing-winter-supplement-web-app)

 * **Option 2: Custom Web App Demo** - (add website link) or open `frontend/winter-supplement-calculator.html`.

 ### Comprehensive Tests for Each Module: